SShar-del/python-challenge/README.md

 The greatest increase in profits (date and amount) over the entire period The greatest decrease in profits (date and amount) over the entire period

-# PyPollPython script to analyze an election dataset called election_data.csv.The python script reads the csv file and analyzes the records, calculates, and prints the values on the terminal and also exports a text file with the output with required formatting.
+# PyPoll Python script to analyze an election dataset called election_data.csv.The python script reads the csv file and analyzes the records, calculates, and prints the values on the terminal and also exports a text file with the output with required formatting.
 The values calculated are :
 The total number of votes cast
 The percentage of votes each candidate won